IAIA24 Sessions

 Conference Topic: T3.
 From Just Transition to Just Transformation

-Join our session to learn about and discuss the latest developments and approaches to benefit-sharing for renewable energy and beyond, including new schemes with indigenous peoples.
-You’ll leave this interactive session with a better understanding of how benefit-sharing can be achieved and the ways in which impact assessment can sup
+Join our session to learn about and discuss the latest developments and approaches to benefit-sharing for renewable energy and beyond, including new schemes involving indigenous peoples.
+You’ll leave this interactive session with a better understanding of how benefit-sharing can be achieved and the ways in which impact assessment can support these efforts.

 Acceptance Status: approve